What Determines Hair Shape?

 Does Curl Shampoo Work For All Hair Types?

-Curl shampoos, like our Curl Control Defining Shampoo, work best for curly or wavy hair that needs less robust cleansing.
+Curl shampoos, like Saltair's curl defining shampoo, work best for curly or wavy hair that needs less robust cleansing.
 The goal of a curl shampoo is to gently cleanse the scalp of excess sebum and the hair of product buildup without compromising the moisture of the hair strands.
 Typically less surfactant is utilized resulting in less foam but a more gentle cleanse; however, using a curl shampoo on straight hair won’t change the shape of the hair or structure in any way.
-For those with straight hair, try using our Moisture Bound Hydrating Shampoo instead.
+For those with straight hair, try using our moisture shampoo for hydration instead.